 North Olmsted Senior Center

 The North Olmsted Senior Center is closed to the public; however, staff is available to assist senior citizens in need by phone or email.
-Meal delivery service is available for qualified North Olmsted seniors only.
+Sign up for our e-newsletters to access our new virtual programming.
+Meal service is available for qualified North Olmsted seniors only.
 Preregistration is required.
 Contact the Senior Center at (440) 777-8100 for more information.
 Additional information about senior services can be found online at https://www.north-olmsted.com/senior-center/.

 The Oxcart Pantry continues to provide food assistance for residents in need; however, the building is closed to the public until further notice.
 All service requests must be made by phone at (440) 716-4165.
 Voicemails will be returned as soon as possible; please keep in mind we have limited office hours.
 We are distributing by appointment only on Wednesday afternoons using a drive-through procedure.
 We will not accept walk-in service requests.
-We are not accepting individual or group donations of goods at this time.
+We are only accepting donations of cleaning products and personal hygiene items at this time, see our flyer for details.
 Financial donations can be made online and will be used to purchase food through the Greater Cleveland Food Bank.
 Persons in need may also contact First Call for Help at 211 for other assistance.

 Community Diversion Program/Juvenile Traffic Intervention Program

-Hearings for the Community Diversion Program and Juvenile Traffic Intervention Program will continue in May via virtual meeting.
+Hearings for the Community Diversion Program and Juvenile Traffic Intervention Program are being conducted via virtual meeting.
 If you have questions about your case, please contact Youth and Family Services by phone at (440) 716-4166.
-We are working to update policies and procedures to handle existing cases as needed.

 North Olmsted Recreation Center

-On June 1, the fitness center only at the Recreation Center will be reopening.
-On June 15, the indoor and outdoor pool will be reopening.
-Beginning in July, we will start to hold group exercise classes.
-Prior to reopening the fitness center, on May 26, we will be posting fitness center guidelines, which will be in place for a smart and safe return to recreation.
+On June 1, the fitness center at the Recreation Center reopened.
+Group exercise classes have also resumed.
+On June 15, the indoor and outdoor pool reopened.
+Read our fitness center guidelines, which will be in place for a smart and safe return to recreation.
 Impacted memberships will be extended.
-City parks remain open to the public; however, all playgrounds are closed.

 All city-sponsored community events and non-essential meetings have been cancelled until further notice.
 Cancelled events include Eggstravaganza, Earth Fair, the Recreation Center Ice Show, Party in the Park and Boom, our Independence Day fireworks event.
 The Community Shred Day scheduled for April 18 has been rescheduled for June 27 at the Recreation Center.

-The Community Cabin is unavailable for rentals through the end of May 2020.
-Existing rentals during this time period have been cancelled with full refunds.
+Community Cabin rentals through May have been cancelled with full refunds.
 Beginning May 1, 2020, new bookings made for future dates will be subject to the Community Cabin’s cancellation policy.
 Unless otherwise entitled to a full refund under this policy, renters wishing to cancel their bookings may only receive full refunds if the facility is closed by order of state or local health officials.
 All renters will be expected to adhere to guidelines limiting the size of group gatherings at the time of their events.

 Springvale Golf Course

 Springvale Golf Course is open for golf.
 Hours are sunrise to sunset, weather permitting.
 The golf course is operating under state-mandated precautions to ensure the safety of golfers and staff.
 Golfers are required to practice social distancing and congregating before or after rounds is not permitted.
+Masks are MANDATORY when golfers interact with staff or other golfers – during check in, grabbing a cart, riding with another person from another household, in the restrooms or under the pavilion – everyone is required to wear a mask.
+Golfers that can maintain 6 feet of distance from any person from another household while on the golf course are permitted to remove masks.
 Credit card payments are requested.
 Check in and payment are at the outdoor pavilion.
 Limited concessions are available including sausages, hot dogs, drinks and prepackaged snacks.

 In addition to the strain on our healthcare system, the COVID-19 pandemic has significantly impacted many small businesses.
 Learn about some of the local, state and federal resources for relief here.